awesome-soft/awesome-macos/README.md

 ## Zip
 * [RAR Extractor Lite](https://rar-extractor-free.en.softonic.com/mac?ex=CAT-801.0) - RAR Extractor Lite is a specialized application program which aims at Rar, Zip, Tar, 7-zip, Gzip, Bzip2 files.

-## Blockchain
-* [Ethereum Wallet](https://www.ethereum.org/) - The Ethereum Wallet is a gateway to decentralized applications on the Ethereum blockchain.

 ## Virtualization
 * [VirtualBox](https://www.virtualbox.org/) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.